joshspicer/cosmo-workshop-wargames/README.md

 ### Khoury Account

 Khoury college provides a Linux server for students to utilize.
-You connect to this server over SSH, a protocol that forwards all the terminal commands you type to the remote server.
-You can adminsister remote servers from your own computer this way.
+You connect to this server over SSH, a protocol that forwards all the terminal commands you type locally, to the remote server.
+You can administer remote servers from your own computer this way.
 We're going to SSH into the Khoury College servers to practice some basics.

-Let's create your CCIS/Khoury account.
-This is the same account you use for Bottlenose!
-Note: If you aren't a CCIS student you can skip this step and just connect directly to Over The Wire (more on that later!).
+We will be using our CCIS/Khoury accounts (this is the same account you use for Bottlenose!).
+Note: If you aren't a CCIS student you can skip this step and just connect directly to Over The Wire (more on that later), or just pay attention to the demonstration!

-* You can create your account [here](https://www.khoury.northeastern.edu/systems/getting-started/)
+* You can create your CCIS account [here](https://www.khoury.northeastern.edu/systems/getting-started/)
-* If you have an account and forgot your password, you can reset it [here](https://my.ccs.neu.edu/forgot/password)
+* If you have an account but [forgot your password](https://my.ccs.neu.edu/forgot/password) you can reset it here.
-* If you have an account but forgot your username check [here](https://my.ccs.neu.edu/forgot/username)
+* If you have an account but [forgot your username](https://my.ccs.neu.edu/forgot/username), check here.

 ### MacOS/Linux

-Open up your terminal program.
+MacOS and Linux come with terminal programs out of the box.
 On MacOS this can be done by opening Spotlight (CMD+Spacebar) and typing in "Terminal".

-You can now connect to our college SSH server by typing `ssh <username>@login.ccs.neu.edu`
+You can now connect to our college SSH server by typing `ssh <YOUR-USERNAME>@login.ccs.neu.edu`

+#### Pro Tip
 To make it easier to connect in the future you can add the following configuration to your ssh config.
 Open up the file by typing `vim ~/.ssh/config`.
 Press "i" to enter vim's insert (typing) mode.
 ```bash
  Host ccis